Defining Key Terms

 Decibels are measured on a logarithmic scale, so an increase of 10 dB causes a doubling of perceived loudness and represents a ten-fold increase in sound level (Crocker, 1997).
 In other words, if the sound of one vacuum cleaner measures 70 dB, 80 dB would be the equivalent of 10 vacuum cleaners.

-The acoustical environment is the combination of all the acoustic resources within a given area.
+The acoustic environment is the combination of all the acoustic resources within a given area.
 This includes natural sounds and cultural sounds, as well as non-natural human-caused sounds.
-The sound vibrations made by our imaginary falling tree are a part of the acoustical environment regardless of whether a human is there to perceive them.
+The sound vibrations made by our imaginary falling tree are a part of the acoustic environment regardless of whether a human is there to perceive them.
 Bat echolocation calls, while outside of the realm of the human soundscape, are also part of the acoustical environment.
-It is therefore critical to take the entire acoustical environment into account when working to protect natural sounds.
+It is therefore critical to take the entire acoustic environment into account when working to protect natural sounds.

 Sound levels in national parks can vary greatly, ranging from among the quietest ever monitored to extremely loud.
 While the din of a typical suburban area fluctuates between 50 and 60 dBA, the crater of Haleakala National Park is intensely quiet, with levels hovering around 10 dBA.
 Along some remote trails in Grand Canyon National Park, sound levels, at 20 dBA, are softer than a whisper.
 The noise levels of a cruiser motorcycle at Blue Ridge Parkway, however, can be compared to standing near a churning garbage disposal.